exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 - Sometimes SQLColumns is not being triggered:
 This could be due to a number of reasons: Empty dataset, an earlier error (such as a folding error), caching, data import mode.
-You can force this function to be run by going to the Data transformation window, picking the query and selecting "Refresh all"
+You can force this function to be run by going to the Data transformation window, picking the query and selecting "Refresh all".

 #### SQLGetTypeInfo